Enjoy 8 Free Patterns and 10% Off Your First Order!

 Now, you also have to choose the right size for your fabric as the holes in your fabric are bigger or smaller depending on the ‘count.’
 Check out the handy table below.
 You can always try a few out with your fabric and see which you prefer.

-Gold-plated needles are the best (we use DMC 18K gold-plated needles in all of our kits).
-They slide easily through the fabric and are unlikely to leave marks or rust (as they are resistant to humidity and oils from your hands!)
+Gold-plated needles are the best, they slide easily through the fabric and are unlikely to leave marks or rust (as they are resistant to humidity and oils from your hands!)